How to Winterize a Boat | Preparing Boat for Winter Storage

 Winter season.
 Boating slows down, and depending on where you live, you may haul your boat out of the water and store it either in climate-controlled storage or shrink wrap.
-This guide will teach you how to winterize your boat and prepare your boat for winter storage.
+This guide will teach you how to winterize a boat and prepare your boat for winter storage.

 While your cruising may take a break, Winter is the time to: